Herb and Mustard-Crusted Lamb

 These herb and mustard-crusted lamb racks make for an elegant yet easy main course.
 I think lamb and this sauce inspired by chef Dean Fearing is a perfect combination.
 It’s a simple goat cheese sauce that pairs beautifully with any grilled or broiled red or white meat.

-Herb and Mustard-Crusted Lamb with French Kiss Seasoning
+Herb and Mustard-Crusted Lamb with Lemon & Shallots Seasoning

 For the Lamb

 - 2 racks of lamb, frenched (about 1 1/2 pounds each)

 For the Fondue

 Total Time: 1 hr